vacuumlabs/adalite/README.md

 ##### Mocking transaction submission
 in .env set the following values (your local settings may differ but by default this should work):
 ```
-CARDANOLITE_ENABLE_SERVER_MOCKING_MODE = true
+ADALITE_ENABLE_SERVER_MOCKING_MODE = true
-CARDANOLITE_MOCK_TX_SUBMISSION_SUCCESS = true
+ADALITE_MOCK_TX_SUBMISSION_SUCCESS = true
-CARDANOLITE_MOCK_TX_SUMMARY_SUCCESS = false
+ADALITE_MOCK_TX_SUMMARY_SUCCESS = false
 ```

-The `CARDANOLITE_ENABLE_SERVER_MOCKING_MODE` flag tells the server to start in mocking mode to avoid submitting transactions to the actual blockchain.
+The `ADALITE_ENABLE_SERVER_MOCKING_MODE` flag tells the server to start in mocking mode to avoid submitting transactions to the actual blockchain.
 Moreover, it mocks certain blockchain explorer endpoints to fake the transaction submission.

-`CARDANOLITE_MOCK_TX_SUBMISSION_SUCCESS` tells the mock server whether it has to return a success response for tx submission or not.
+`ADALITE_MOCK_TX_SUBMISSION_SUCCESS` tells the mock server whether it has to return a success response for tx submission or not.

-`CARDANOLITE_MOCK_TX_SUMMARY_SUCCESS` tells the mock server whether to return that the transaction exists in the blockchain or not - this is useful for polling for transaction status after submission.
+`ADALITE_MOCK_TX_SUMMARY_SUCCESS` tells the mock server whether to return that the transaction exists in the blockchain or not - this is useful for polling for transaction status after submission.

 ## test
 #### lint tests